 Let’s just jump in and take a look as there’s a lot going on within Arcade Spirits…

-Arcade Spirits takes place within an alternate timeline from our own, a timeline which branched off in 1983.
+Arcade Spirits takes place within an alternate timeline from our own, a timeline that branched off in 1983.
 Whereas in our world, the video game crash occurred which led to a lot of arcades going out of business and people beginning to lose interest in gaming, until the NES came along; In this new timeline, this never happened and the Arcade centres remained the most popular place to play your games and socialise.
-Think of it as a ‘what if’ timeline which makes the western world look a lot like modern day Japan (as they are still crazy about Arcade centres over there).
+Think of it as a ‘what if’ timeline which makes the western world look a lot like modern-day Japan (as they are still crazy about Arcade centres over there).

 Our protagonist, who I’ll be calling Ben, is a hopeless 20-something who can’t seem to hold down a job.
 Every single one he’s taken on has resulted in early termination through being fired or the company shutting down.
 You’re sad, depressed, and just about given up on life at this point.
 In comes Juniper, your perky, yet slightly dopey, roommate.
 She seems to always be there for you in order to cheer you up and help you bounce back.
-On this occasion, she recommends you download a new app on your phone, an app which will find your perfect job and act as a life coach in terms of your relationships and social life.
+On this occasion, she recommends you download a new app on your phone, an app that will find your perfect job and act as a life coach in terms of your relationships and social life.
 What’s the old saying?
 “There’s an app for that…”

 You agree to give it a go and you find yourself working within a local Funplex along with a cast of very different individuals.
 The app doesn’t stop there though, it’s always on hand to help you out and push you in the right direction as you play through the next ten hours of ‘who should I get to know better’.
 Oh, it also supplies you with plenty of Pizza facts and a lifetime supply of Pizza Bagels!